ahmethakanmert/product-preview-card-component-main/README.md

 # Frontend Mentor - Product preview card component solution

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I update this solution as I learn new things and receive feedback.
+I would appreciate it if you could share your feedback.

 ## Table of contents